Creating a website from scratch can be daunting, especially without any design or coding knowledge.

 A website template can impact your SEO in various ways, such as:

-3. Mobile-Friendly: With Google’s mobile-first indexing, your site must be mobile-friendly.
-Not all website templates are responsive, meaning they adjust their layout to fit different screen sizes.
+- Mobile-Friendly: With Google’s mobile-first indexing, your site must be mobile-friendly.
+Not all website templates are responsive, meaning they adjust their layout to fit different screen sizes, including mobile devices.
+A significant portion of web traffic comes from mobile devices, so ensuring your template caters to this user base is crucial for maintaining visibility and usability.

-4. User Experience (UX): While a part of broader web design, UX directly influences your SEO.
-Elements like navigation, readability, and site structure are often dictated by the template you choose.
+- User Experience (UX): While a part of broader web design, UX directly influences your SEO.
+Elements like navigation, readability and site structure are often dictated by the template you choose.

 When choosing a website template, consider these factors.
 It’s worth spending some time researching and consulting with an SEO expert to choose an SEO-friendly template.